Gerd Müller: Style of play

 In his book, Brilliant Orange: The Neurotic Genius of Dutch Football, author David Winner writes, "Müller was short, squat, awkward-looking and not notably fast; he never fitted the conventional idea of a great footballer, but he had lethal acceleration over short distances, a remarkable aerial game, and uncanny goalscoring instincts.
 His short legs gave him a low center of gravity, so he could turn quickly and with perfect balance in spaces and at speeds that would cause other players to fall over.
 He also had a knack of scoring in unlikely situations."

 Müller used extreme acceleration, agility, and deceptive changes of pace to get to loose balls first, and bypass defenders.
 His teammate Franz Beckenbauer has emphasized Müller's unusual speed: "His pace was incredible.
 In training I have played against him and I never had a chance."

 A prolific goalscorer, Müller was also known for his movement, coordination, intelligence, and clinical finishing inside the penalty area.
-He had the ability to score goals from awkward positions with almost any part of his body, not only with his head or either foot.
+He had the ability to score goals from awkward positions with almost any part of his body, not only with his head or foot.

 Legacy

 Müller is widely considered to be one of the greatest strikers and goalscorers in the history of football.
 He is seen as the greatest "goal poacher" in history, with Gary Lineker calling him "the ultimate goal poacher".
-He is one of only two players, alongside Lionel Messi, to have won the FIFA World Cup, the UEFA Champions League, the Ballon d'Or and the European Golden Shoe.
+Müller is one of only two players, alongside Lionel Messi, to have won the FIFA World Cup, the UEFA Champions League, the Ballon d'Or and the European Golden Shoe.
 After his death in 2021, FC Bayern Munich president Herbert Hainer declared that Müller was "the greatest striker there's ever been", while Franz Beckenbauer stated that Müller was "the most important player in the history of Bayern Munich".